Martin Stadium: Phases III and IV: The Cougar Football Project (2011–2014)

 In time for the 2014 season, the concrete wall that separated the playing field from the stands was faced with brick, and galvanized steel railings painted black to give the stadium a more traditional feel and to architecturally integrate with the exterior finish materials used on the new Cougar Football Complex.

 Playing surface

 The current playing surface is Revolution Fiber by FieldTurf, installed in the summer of 2014 as part of the budget inclusion for the $61 million Football Operations Building.
-Rev Fiber is the latest and most realistic grass-like surface available, also used at Ohio State and Notre Dame, and the NFL's CenturyLink Field and Gillette Stadium.
+Rev Fiber is the latest and most realistic grass-like surface available, also used at Ohio State and Notre Dame, and the NFL's Lumen Field and Gillette Stadium.
 Rev Turf has received a FIFA 2-star rating for soccer.

 FieldTurf was first installed in 2000 and replaced in 2006, preceded by the sand-filled Omniturf of 1990.
 The original playing surface at Martin Stadium in 1972 was AstroTurf, replaced by SuperTurf in 1979, and again in 1984.
 The playing surface at Rogers Field was natural grass.
 The elevation of the field is approximately 2510 ft above sea level, which was the highest in the Pac-10, but is a distant third in the Pac-12.